microsoft/api-guidelines/azure/Guidelines.md

 A Uniform Resource Locator (URL) is how developers will access the resources of your service.
 Ultimately, URLs will be how developers begin to form a cognitive model of your service.
 These are so central to the developer experience that careful consideration should be given when devising your URL structure.

 ## URLs
 A Uniform Resource Locator (URL) is how developers access your service's resources.
-The structure of the URL is critically important as it describes the service's cognitive model:
+The structure of the URL is critical as it describes the service's cognitive model.

 In addition to the [URL structure guidance](https://github.com/microsoft/api-guidelines/blob/vNext/Guidelines.md#71-url-structure) in the Microsoft REST API guidelines, Azure has specific guidance about service exposure for multi-tenant services.
-Specifically:

 :white_check_mark: **DO** expose their service to developers via the following URL pattern: